 How Do I Know If I Have Actinic Keratosis?

 - Red, rough lesions or patches of skin

 - Dry, dehydrated lips that do not respond to at-home remedies, such as lip balm

-Actinic keratosis typically occurs on chronically sun exposed areas such as the head, face and arms, but can generally develop on any part of the body that is significantly unprotected against sun exposure.
+Actinic keratosis typically occurs on chronically sun exposed areas such as the head, face and arms, but can develop on any part of the body that is significantly unprotected against sun exposure.

 What to Expect from an Actinic Keratosis Screening and Treatment

 Our dermatologists are trained to see and diagnosis actinic keratosis during all skin exams.
 Testing is generally not necessary.
-Treatment generally involves in-office procedures or at-home measures.
+Treatment generally involves in-office procedures or at-home topical medications.
 Your dermatologist may recommend:

-The goal of these treatments is to remove the damaged skin and manage the symptoms of the condition, and prevent the development of squamous cell carcinoma.
+The goal of these treatments is to remove the damaged skin, manage the symptoms of the condition, and prevent the development of squamous cell carcinoma.

 How Much Does an Actinic Keratosis Screening and Treatment Cost in Birmingham?